MECASA

 Focused on The Big Picture

-Recognizing that the risk for experiencing sexual violence increases with other vulnerabilities, the Maine Coalition Against Sexual Assault works to meet needs that would otherwise hinder healing.
-We support culture and policy changes that work to end poverty and oppression for all Maine people.
+Recognizing that experiencing sexual violence can impact every part of a survivor's life, the Maine Coalition Against Sexual Assault works to meet needs that would otherwise hinder healing.
+We support policy changes that work to end poverty and suffering for all Maine people.

 YOU MAY ALSO KNOW US AS...